eFoam: Foam cut to size

 What are the different types of home insulation?

-4 steps to insulating your home
+Steps to insulating your home

 How much does home insulation cost?

 It all depends on the overall size of the property.
-To completely insulate a detached house, it is likely to cost in the region of £15-20,000, a semi-detached home in the region of £8-10,000, and a mid-terrace between £6-8,000.
+As a rough guide – costs vary and have risen in recent years, so always get current quotes – fully insulating a detached house is likely to cost in the region of £15,000-£20,000, a semi-detached home £8,000-£10,000, and a mid-terrace £6,000-£8,000.

 What are the most common myths about home insulation?